Promise-Foundation/praevisio/docs/tutorials/07-third-party-risk.md

 In Tutorial 8, you’ll learn how to *fuse* internal and external evidence into a unified supply-chain risk model, enabling multi-party change control for high-risk systems.

+You can verify that PII masking is actually deployed, configured correctly, and working effectively—both on test data and in integration.
+You understand the critical importance of ordering: PII masking must be the first defense layer so that no other component (including security defenses) ever sees real PII.
+You've learned to test both detection rate (did we find the PII?) and masking accuracy (did we remove it?), recognizing these are separate concerns.
+You understand the privacy-utility tradeoff and how to measure it explicitly rather than assuming masking doesn't hurt usefulness.
+You've created comprehensive evidence for GDPR data minimization, EU AI Act data governance, and ISO 42001 privacy risk management requirements.
+Most importantly, you've built a system where PII protection is verifiable, not just aspirational.
+You can prove to auditors that sensitive data is being masked before processing.
+Next Steps
+In Tutorial 7, you'll add the final piece: human oversight and risk registers.
+Not everything can or should be automated.
+Some governance decisions require human judgment, and Praevisio needs to account for that.
+You'll learn how to integrate manual review processes into the evidence pipeline, creating promises like "Any deployment with credence between 0.90-0.95 requires manual sign-off" and tracking those decisions in a formal risk register.
+You'll also see how all the tutorials connect: logging (T1-2), security (T4-5), and privacy (T6) are all evidence sources for a final "safe to deploy" promise that combines everything.
+For now, try expanding your PII detection to handle more complex cases:

+PII embedded in code (email in a URL: https://example.com/user/john@example.com) PII in multiple languages (if you have international users) Domain-specific sensitive data (your company's employee IDs, product codes, etc.)
+PII in structured data (JSON, CSV) not just natural language

+See how Presidio handles these edge cases.
+Tune the confidence threshold.
+Find the balance between detection coverage and false positive rate that works for your use case.
+You've just implemented verifiable privacy protection.
+When regulators ask "How do you ensure PII isn't processed inappropriately?", you can point to this system and say: "Every prompt is scanned, every PII instance is masked, and here's evidence that it's working correctly."